kubos/kubos/docs/ecosystem/apps/app-guide.rst

 ---------------

-If you would like to test your application locally and it will communicate with any :doc`locally running services <../../getting-started/local-services>`, then you will need to include the ``-c path/to/config.toml`` argument when starting your application.
+If you would like to test your application locally and it will communicate with any :doc:`locally running services <../../getting-started/local-services>`, then you will need to include the ``-c path/to/config.toml`` argument when starting your application.

 For example::